SAP-samples/abap-cheat-sheets/22_Released_ABAP_Classes.md

 > - The example is simplified and non-semantic, exploring various functionalities offered by the XCO APIs.
 See the repository's [disclaimer](./README.md#%EF%B8%8F-disclaimer).
 > - For more information and code snippets, refer to the [SAP Help documentation](https://help.sap.com/docs/btp/sap-business-technology-platform/correction-and-transport-system).
 > - The example assumes you have a transportable package, represented by the `pkg_name` constant in the example.
 > - To try the example out, create a demo class named `ZCL_DEMO_ABAP` and paste the code into it.
-Edit the code by providng the `pkg_name` constant with your package name.
+Edit the code by providing the `pkg_name` constant with your package name.
 It is assumed that a demo class named `ZCL_DEMO_ABAP_CALCULATE` does not exist.
 After activation, choose *F9* in ADT to execute the class.
 The example is set up to display output in the console.
 You may also want to open the created `ZCL_DEMO_ABAP_CALCULATE` class.

  <br>